survivejs/react-book/manuscript/07_from_notes_to_kanban.md

     },
     {
       name: 'Done',
-      todos: []
+      notes: []
     }
   ]
 }
 ```

 The question is how do we map this structure to our React app.
 We could try to define a `AppStore` to manage the highest level of hierarchy.
 Ideally this would be something we could just serialize for persistency.
-Lower in the hierarchy there would perhaps be `LaneStore` and `TodoStore` for managing these particular structures.
+Lower in the hierarchy there would perhaps be `LaneStore` and `NoteStore` for managing these particular structures.
 In addition we would have Actions for each.
 We would have to keep `AppStore` synced up somehow for serialization to work.

 As you can see this approach would get complex quite fast.
 Once you have some form of duplication in your application and need to think about syncing, you'll open a lot of possibilities for bugs.
 Clearly Flux, as discussed in the previous chapter, isn't the tool we want to apply here.